mappu/autoconfig/README.md

 |Interface       |Behaviour
 |----------------|---------
-|`Resetter`      |May be used with pointer receiver to reset your type to default values, if autoconfig constructed a new version of your type
+|`Resetter`      |May be used with pointer receiver to reset your type to default values, if autoconfig constructed a new version of your type (used by OneOf, pointer, and slice)
 |`Renderer`      |Add a fully custom Qt widget.
 Use with either value or pointer receiver.
 |`fmt.Stringer`  |May be used to format some types for display

 ## Changelog

+2025-12-03 v0.4.0

+- Reduce flicker on Windows by setting Qt UpdatesEnabled false during struct calculation
+- OneOf: support Reset()
+- Labels: Support String() on ExistingFile and ExistingDirectory
+- Labels: Support labels on pointer types, with parenthesis
+- Labels: Support labels on structs using OneOf
+- Labels: Automatically convert CamelCase struct names to separated words
+- Struct tags are now passed through to slice and pointer children (e.g. allowing `yfilter` on `*ExistingFile`)
+- Use accurate type comparison for `time.Time` and `OneOf`, in case of naming conflict in other packages

 2025-11-26 v0.3.0